 Myth #4: Landlords can charge for routine carpet cleaning (in a security deposit).

-Nope, they can't charge for routine carpet cleaning.
-They can't charge for routine maintenance of any kind.
-They can't charge for "normal wear and tear."
+Nope, landlords can't charge for routine carpet cleaning out of a security deposit, or for any kind of "normal wear and tear."
 (Our post explaining "normal wear and tear" is here).

 Landlords can, of course, charge for damage that a tenant causes, so if a tenant damages the rental to the degree that carpet cleaning or painting becomes necessary, then it's legal for tenants to be charged.

 These kinds of routine repairs are all things a landlord can't take out of a security deposit:

 - Routine maintenance: Something that the landlord does for every single apartment isn't something the landlord can take out of a security deposit.
 Routine maintenance is different for every landlord (there aren't any laws that require certain kinds of routine maintenance), but could be carpet cleaning done between each change of tenants, painting during every turnover, dusting behind the fridge, changing out the shower head...